MEPP-team/QualCompare/README.md

 # QualCompare

 QualCompare is an application for reproducible multi-view rendering of 3D objects (meshes and point clouds) and patch extraction, providing a controlled workflow for image-based perceptual quality assessment of 3D graphics.
 It ships as a Windows desktop GUI and a cross-platform command-line tool.
-This repository is paired with [Graphics-LPIPS-QualCompare](https://github.com/MEPP-team/Graphics-LPIPS-QualCompare), a fork of [Graphics-LPIPS](https://github.com/MEPP-team/Graphics-LPIPS) that eases training and evaluation on any dataset using QualCompare's outputs.
+This repository is paired with [Graphics-LPIPS-QualCompare](https://github.com/MEPP-team/Graphics-LPIPS-QualCompare), a fork of [Graphics-LPIPS](https://github.com/MEPP-team/Graphics-LPIPS) that eases reproducible training and evaluation on any dataset using QualCompare's outputs.

 ## Start here